A Tie-breaking based Local Search Algorithm for Stable Matching Problems: Experiments

 \section{Experiments}

 In this section, we compare the performance of our TBLS algorithm and its derived version, TBLS-E, with other methods in solving the MAX-SMTI and MAX-HRT problems.
-The experiments are performed using an Intel Core i9-13900HX CPU (5.40 GHz) with 32GB of RAM.
+The experiments are performed using Python on a machine with an Intel Core i9-13900HX CPU (5.40 GHz) and 32GB of RAM.
+The source code is available at: \href{https://github.com/Junyuan-Qiu/Stable-Matching-Local-Search}{https://github.com/Junyuan-Qiu/Stable-Matching-Local-Search}.
 The rest of this section is structured as follows: Section \ref{subsec:experiments-problem-set} introduces the problem set, Section \ref{subsec:experiments-parameter-settings} details the parameter settings of our algorithms, Section \ref{subsec:experiments-performance-comparison} presents the performance comparison.